 Compared to starting a restaurant, the startup costs for a food truck are very low.
-Of course your biggest investment will be the truck itself, but this is the area you do NOT want to cut corners on in the attempt to save a buck.
-Several owners from well-known food trucks voice words of wisdoms to people contemplating the food truck business when it comes to investing in a new truck.
-Ashley from Not as Famous Cookie Company advices to get a truck that meets your needs.
-She advises people to consider their power needs and get a truck outfitted to meet the demands, otherwise you could see some big losses.
+Of course, your biggest investment will be the truck itself, but this is the area you do NOT want to cut corners on in the attempt to save a buck.
+Several owners from well-known food trucks voice words of wisdom to people contemplating the food truck business when it comes to investing in a new truck.
+Ashley from Not as Famous Cookie Company advice is to get a truck that meets your needs.
+She advises people to consider their power needs and get a truck outfitted to meet the demands, otherwise, you could see some big losses.

 Dan from OMG Cheesecakery said, “Although our food truck has a very nostalgic look (it’s a 1972 Cortez Motorhome), because of its age it comes with maintenance problems that can prevent the entire business from moving.
 We probably would have been better with a trailer rather than a truck”.
 Be sure to consult with a custom food truck builder so they can outfit you with exactly what you need that is new and free from hidden problems.
 After you get your truck all you need is your product inventory and the licensing and permits put in place (average of $1000).